Parts of a transformer

 8. Breather

 Breather is present in all oil-immersed transformers that have a conservator tank.
-It is necessary to keep the oil-free from moisture.
-As the temperature variations cause the transformer oil to expand and contact, air flows in and out of the conservator tank.
+It is necessary to keep the oil free from moisture.
+As the temperature variations cause the transformer oil to expand and contract, air flows in and out of the conservator tank.
 This air should be free from moisture.
 Breather serves this purpose.

 Transformer breather operation.gif